theNerd247/john4Study/main.md

 I had a refresshing relationship with Jesus and I was excited about all I was learning!

-I had always heard that airplanes were a great place for witnessing to others.
+I had always heard that airplanes were a great place for witnessing to others because of their captive audience

 So I thought, alright!
 I'll try it out.
 But, I couldn't.
 My mouth would go dry, I knew I knew the Gospel but how do I share it?